Hungarians in Slovakia: The First Slovak Republic (1939–1945)

 In 1940, after stabilization of the international position of the Slovak state, 53,128 people declared Hungarian nationality and 45,880 of them had Slovak state citizenship.
 Social structure of the Hungarian minority did not significantly differ from the majority population.
 40% of Hungarians worked in agriculture, but there was also a class of rich traders and intelligentsia living in towns.
 Hungarians owned several important enterprises, especially in central Slovakia.
 In Bratislava, the Hungarian minority participated in the "aryanization" of Jewish property.

 Slovakia preserved 40 Hungarian minority schools, but restricted high schools and did not allow the opening of any new schools.
 On 20 April 1939, the government banned the largest Hungarian cultural association, SzEMKE, which resulted in an overall decline of activities of the Hungarian minority.
 Activities of SzEMKE were restored when Hungary permitted the Slovak cultural organization Spolok svätého Vojtecha (St. Vojtech Society).
 The Hungarian minority had two daily newspapers (Új Hírek and Esti Ujság) and eight local weeklies.
 All journals, imported press and libraries were controlled by strong censorship.

 After negotiations in Salzburg (27–28 July 1940), Alexander Mach held the position of Minister of the Interior and refined the state's approach to its Hungarian minority.
 Mach ordered all imprisoned Hungarian journalists to be released (later other Hungarians) and disposed chief editor of journal Slovenská pravda because of "stupid texts about Slovak-Hungarian question".
-Mach emphasized the need of Slovak–Hungarian cooperation and neighborly relations.
+Mach emphasized the need of Slovak–Hungarian cooperation and neighbourly relations.
 In the following period, repressive actions were based almost exclusively on the reciprocity principle.

 In comparison with the German minority, political rights and organization of the Hungarian minority was limited.
 On the other hand, measures against the Hungarian minority never reached the level of persecution against Jews and Gypsies.
 Expulsion from the country was applied exceptionally and in individual cases, contrary to the expulsion of Czechs.